Delhi govt deploys nodal officers to monitor Covid patient care, vaccination at pvt facilities | Health

 - India

-The Delhi government on Tuesday deployed senior nursing officers from public hospitals as nodal officers to monitor the management of Covid patients and vaccination at private facilities.
-Government hospitals have also been asked to find suitable replacement for retired and transferred nursing personnel. ''The competent authority is pleased to deploy senior nursing officers as nodal officers in various private health care facilities from Delhi government hospitals to monitor management of Covid -19 patients along with monitoring of Covid vaccination,'' read an order issued by the health department.
+The Delhi government deployed senior nursing officers from public hospitals as nodal officers to monitor the management of Covid patients and vaccination at private facilities.
+Government hospitals have also been asked to find suitable replacement for retired and transferred nursing personnel. ''The competent authority is pleased to deploy senior nursing officers as nodal officers in various private health care facilities from Delhi government hospitals to monitor management of Covid -19 patients along with monitoring of Covid vaccination,'' read an order issued by the health department on Tuesday.

 Delhi on Tuesday logged 11,684 fresh COVID-19 cases and 38 more deaths due to the viral disease, while the positivity rate declined to 22.47 per cent, according to a bulletin issued by the health department.